IBM System/360 Model 40: Other

 the IBM operating system used was usually the realistically sized DOS/360, because all but one model of the 360/40 had less than MVT's minimum memory requirements of 256KB.

-The IBM System/360 Model 40 was developed at IBM Hursley and manufactured at IBM's facilities in: Poughkeepsie, U.S., Mainz, Germany; and Fujisawa, Japan.
+The IBM System/360 Model 40 was developed at IBM Hursley and manufactured at IBM's facilities in Poughkeepsie, New York, Mainz, Germany; and Fujisawa, Japan.

 A modified Model 40 ran CP-40, the ancestor of CP/CMS, which in turn was the progenitor of the VM line.